bpostance/bpostance.github.io/_posts/2022-01-04-multi-tasking-in-python.md

 1. Sync: This is just regular python functions that run sequentially.
 2. Async: Use async functions that can be run as concurrent tasks.
 3. Async execution of Sync: We don't want to be limited to just using async specific functions.
-In some cases it is possible to run sync functions asynchronoulsy.
+In some cases it is possible to run sync functions asynchronously.

 We don't need to cover Sync here so lets jump straight to point 2 Async.